What Is Net Profit Margin?

-You'll have to calculate net profit and net sales, as there are generally not line items labeled as such on the income statement.
 Net profit is calculated by subtracting all of your expenses from your revenues.
-These include wages, salaries, utilities, or other expenses.
+These include wages, salaries, utilities, and other expenses.

-Net sales is the result of subtracting your allowances, returns, and discounts from your total revenue.
-Allowances stem from problems with a product or service which required you to reduce the price to satisfy the customer.
-A return is the return of an item or a refund for a service.
+You can calculate net sales by subtracting your allowances, returns, and discounts from your total revenue.
+Allowances are problems with a product or service that results in a price reduction to satisfy the customer.
+A return is any refund for a product or service.

 Interpreting Your Net Profit Margin

-Debt financing, or using loans or other means of credit to finance your operations, can reduce your net profit margin.
-If you decide to finance with debt financing, you would see an increase in interest expenses, which could skew your net profit margin toward an undesirable level.
+Debt financing—borrowing money to finance your operations—can reduce your net profit margin.
+If you decide to use debt financing for your business, you would see an increase in interest expenses, which could skew your net profit margin toward an undesirable level.

-As you continue to analyze your business' financial results and performance, you may make adjustments in expenditures over time.
-Be aware that as you do this, it decreases the comparability of this measurement over multiple periods.
+As you continue to analyze your business's financial results and performance, you may make adjustments in expenditures over time.
+Be aware that, as you do this, it decreases the comparability of this measurement over multiple periods.